rupeshtiwari/NHibernate.Asp.Net/README.md

 <li>Batch insert is supported.
 However, Id has to be of type of GUID.</li>
 <li>	Inheritance Not Supported For Value Objects, it has to be Entity. </li>

+<h2>Common Error </h2>
+No persister for: User

+Solution:
+1) Check if there is no Mapper class defined for that Entity or Component
+2) Make sure Mapper Class must be public